-Spouses, unmarried children under 21, and parents of U.S. citizens are considered “Immediate Relatives” and therefore are not subject to annual and per country quotas or waiting periods.
-The other categories listed below, however, are subject to quotas and waiting periods depending on the persons country of birth.
+Spouses, unmarried children under 21, and parents of U.S. citizens are considered “immediate relatives” and, therefore, are not subject to annual and per country quotas or waiting periods.

 The following categories, however, are subject to quotas and waiting periods:

 - 1st Preference (F1): unmarried sons and daughters (21 and older) of U.S. citizens

 - 2nd Preference (F2A): children (unmarried and under 21) and spouses of lawful permanent residents